-There are many reasons as to why you’d rather want to avoid using commercial cat litters.
+There are many reasons why you’d rather want to avoid using commercial cat litters.
 These include the following:

 You can save on costs if you choose to switch to a homemade cat litter.
 Commercial cat litter can be expensive.
 Since you’re going to replenish them regularly, the costs are sure to add up.
 You might be surprised by how much you spend on cat litter each year.

 Some litters, especially clay-based ones, may contain harmful carcinogens that can become airborne via dust particles and potentially ingested.
 Some litters can cause allergic reactions to your cats.
 Some cat litter products can even trigger asthma in felines.

 The clay used in kitty litter is obtained through strip mining, which destroys forests and wildlife habitats.
 Some litters, while labeled as “flushable,” may not be compatible with sewage systems and therefore, may also contaminate nearby waterways and sources.

 If you wish to follow a more sustainable and self-reliant way of living, you’d want to cut down on many commercial products.
 These include cat litters that have been manufactured in ways that deplete our natural resources.
 By preparing some cat litter alternatives yourself, you can cease from being too dependent on commercial litters.